eraycc/autoleaflow/README_EN.md

 [English](#english) | [简体中文](README.md)

-An automated check-in script for LeafLow that supports multi-account batch operations using Token-based authentication, designed to run stably in server environments.
+An automated check-in script for Leaflow that supports multi-account batch operations using Token-based authentication, designed to run stably in server environments.

 ## ✨ Features